-Specialization in children with special needs
+Specialization in children with special needs 46 credit hours

-Child development professionals work with an increasingly diverse population of young children and families, including children with diverse developmental and learning abilities and special needs.
+Child development professionals work with an increasingly diverse population of young children and families, including children with diverse learning abilities and special needs.
 The specialization in children with special needs provides students with expertise in working with young children with developmental delay/disabilities and their families in early educational, community, and home environments.
-Specifically, students will gain knowledge and experience (a) identifying possible developmental delays/disabilities, (b) providing family-centered support and strategies to families and caregivers of young children with developmental delays/disabilities, and (c) working with other disabilityrelated professionals (e.g., therapists, paraprofessionals, medical professionals, school personnel).
+Specifically, students will gain knowledge and experience (a) identifying possible developmental delays/disabilities, (b) planning and implementing appropriate instructional or intervention strategies, and (c) working with other disability-related professionals (e.g., therapists, paraprofessionals, medical professionals, school personnel).

 To earn your master's in child development with a specialization in children with special needs, you complete the child development program and take four additional courses focused on working with young children with special needs and diverse abilities and their families.
-The specialization includes an internship focusing on developing the practice and reflection skills necessary to work with young children, including those with diverse abilities and their families.
+The specialization includes an internship focusing on developing the practice and reflection skills necessary to work with children with special needs and their families.

-- T438 Children with Special Needs and Diverse Abilities (2 credit hours) - S411 Family and Professional Collaboration in Early Childhood Special Education (2 credit hours) - S413 Communication and Language Development in Young Children with Development Delay/Disability (2 credit hours) - S412 Assessment of Infants and Preschool-Age Children with Developmental Delay/Disability (2 credit hours; taken instead of Assessment elective)
+- T438 Children with Special Needs and Diverse Abilities (2 credit hours) - S411 Family and Professional Collaboration in Early Childhood Special Education (2 credit hours) - S413 Communication and Language Development in Young Children with Development Delay/Disability (2 credit hours) - S412 Assessment of Infants and Preschool-Age Children with Developmental Delay/Disability (2 credit hours)